valera-rozuvan/valera-rozuvan-net/_sources/resume.md

 - used Git, Mercurial, MS TFS, and SVN source code management systems extensively
 - all team based work using scrum methodology, familiar with scrum master role, agile processes
 - team player, strong believer that great things are not a one-man-job
-- English is my second language (after Russian), spent 6.5 years in Canada, completing high school
+- English is my second language (after Ukrainian), spent 6.5 years in Canada, completing high school
 - very strong independent worker, capable of finding a solution 100% on my own

 ## Publications